urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt2.md

 Urbit is a network of networks, and so is best described by Reed’s law.

-Urbit’s unique approach to groups also helps to resolve two other problems which lead to value loss in many networks.
-Urbit’s design significantly reduces both network pollution (i.e. irrelevant feeds) and network congestion (clogged bandwidth), as individual clusters can easily separate their activity from other networks on the platform.
+Urbit’s unique approach to groups also helps resolve two other problems which lead to value loss in many networks: Urbit’s design significantly reduces both network pollution (i.e. irrelevant feeds) and network congestion (clogged bandwidth), as individual clusters can easily separate their activity from other networks on the platform.

 ## Urbit is a platform network
 It’s important to note that Urbit has utility absent the network, as Urbit OS is in fact a Turing-complete virtual computer.
 Though the system is designed around communities, individuals can use Urbit to create personal documents, archive data, and write code for the system.
 This is how Urbit’s total network size can be relatively small and still provide value for individual users and clusters.
-That said, Urbit already has users, and for many of these, critical mass — the point at which the network is more valuable than its cost — has already been reached.
+However, Urbit already has users, and for many of these, critical mass — the point at which the network is more valuable than its cost — has already been reached.
 In addition, as each of these individual clusters writes code for the platform, positive indirect network effects increase (more utility arises from these individual development efforts).

 This combination of effects makes Urbit significantly more robust than non-platform networks which can’t rely on this intrinsic utility.

 That said, we do not intend to ever rely simply on this individuated computing utility alone.
 Urbit is for communities, and Tlon’s primary focus is to increase adoption of the system as a whole, including the network.
-To this end, we’re working steadily to increase functionality of the system, improve messaging, and actively onboard communities.
+To this end we’re working steadily to increase functionality of the system, improve messaging, and actively onboard communities.

 ## Network identity
 Another distinguishing characteristic of Urbit is that identities are pseudonymous but can easily be de-pseudonymized by users at will (though not by outside authorities).
 This flexibility combined with identity reputation accrual means people can behave in different ways depending on the social context.
 People can communicate privately, publicly, or in small groups, and they can do it anonymously or otherwise.
 This natural and extensible approach to social engagement results in personal comfort and drives adoption.

 ## Extensibility
 Because Urbit is vastly customizable, and because it’s a network platform for other networks, it can and should grow in ways we can’t predict.
 Each new use case that develops creates a new market, new communities, and new hubs.
-Each of these contributes to the diversity of the overall ecosystem, making it vastly more interesting and varied than anything we might create alone.
+Each of these contributes to the diversity of the overall ecosystem, making it vastly more interesting and diverse than anything we might create alone.
 We expect this extensibility to contribute greatly to retention as users are able to build the world they want to inhabit.

 Urbit is a deeply extensible platform for communities: it’s a network of networks.
 Users join to be part of communities, then launch communities of their own, further driving growth and engagement in a virtuous cycle.